sarbagyakafle/sarbagyakafle.github.io/wordplay.md

 How different are her memories? <br/>
 The forests Milfort and Joseph navigated <br/>
 Were no more so <br/>
 Technologies and toxics changed the region<br/>
 She meditates upon this change, as an insider, as an outsider. <br/>

 Note:<br/>
-- Milfort, Louis LeClerc.
-Memoirs or a Quick Glance at My Various Travels and My Sojourn in the Creek Nation.
+Milfort, Louis LeClerc. _Memoirs or a Quick Glance at My Various Travels and My Sojourn in the Creek Nation_.
 Edited and translated by Ben C. McCarry.
 Kennesaw: Continental Book Company, 1959.<br/>
-- Martha, Reed.
-Ark Hive: A Memoir of South Louisiana.
+Martha, Reed. _Ark Hive: A Memoir of South Louisiana_.
 Operating System, 2018.<br/> 6 May 2021

 **Beads** <br>